 Roxanne represents both employers and employees in a wide range of complex employment law matters.
 Roxanne’s employment practice includes drafting employment agreements and workplace policies, advising on compliance with employment related laws, advising on terminations and negotiating settlements of wrongful and constructive dismissal claims.
 She regularly presents on topics related to employment law, privacy and human rights at various seminars and conferences.

 Roxanne has conducted workplace investigations as an independent investigator including complaints of widespread sexual harassment in a manufacturing facility and bullying and harassment in major financial and education institutions.
 She has also supervised workplace investigations conducted both internally and by external parties.

-Roxanne is Treasurer of the Women in Law Leadership Awards and on the board of the Calgary Drug Treatment Court.
+Roxanne is Treasurer of the Women in Law Leadership Awards, President of the board of the Calgary Drug Treatment Court and serves on the City of Calgary’s Licence and Community Standards Appeal Board.
 She also served as a Director of the Association of Women Lawyers for 10 years, concluding with a term as AWL’s President in 2017 and 2018.
-Roxanne is also on the executive of the Canadian Bar Association’s Privacy and Access Law Section.

 - University of Western Ontario

 - Law Society of Alberta (Since 2008)

 - Canadian Institute for the Administration of Justice